School/Sixth Form – George Abbott School

 I really had no idea except for something science related..

 Who is your favourite singer or band?

-At the moment it's probably Tame Impala and Queens of the Stone age, they always produce good stuff.
+At the moment it's probably Tame Impala and Queens of the Stone age.

 What is the most fun thing you've done?